Addition and Subtraction

 What the children do: Play the Count-On Game in groups of two or three.
 Each child will flip a card over and place their color counter on the answer.
 Children take turns until all spaces are filled.
 If there are no more answers on the board for a selected card, the player loses their turn.
 The winner is the player who has the most counters on the game board.

 Strategy Tip: Encourage children to solve the answer aloud for their group.
 This helps the child verbalize their math understanding, and other children in the group hear different ways to solve the problem.

 Extend the Strategy

 Encourage children to apply this strategy to numbers beyond the basic facts.
 For example, the strategy can be extended to solve 26+2.
-This is specifically highlighted in the ORIGO One video referenced earlier in this blog!
+This is specifically highlighted in the “What is the count on strategy” ORIGO One video referenced above!

 The count-on strategy for addition is one of many important strategies included in The Box and Book of Facts for Addition and Subtraction from ORIGO Education.
-Use these strategies to grow the fact fluency and mental computation power of YOUR students!
+Use these strategies to grow count on facts fluency and mental computation power of YOUR students!

 About ORIGO Education

 ORIGO Education is dedicated to making learning meaningful, enjoyable and accessible for all students with Pre-K and Elementary print and digital instructional materials, as well as professional learning for mathematics.